vjayaman/Metrics-CGM-ECC/to_do.md

     * should make the heatmap generation as independent of the CGM-ECC-metrics generation as possible
 * heatmap generation - write up in a jupyter notebook / Rmarkdown file - so it's easy for others to verify steps
     * partially done
-* make sure the notes for clusters with figures are clear